a-shahrabi/ClimateLens/README.md

 ├── requirements.txt
 └── README.md
 ```

-## 📖 Documentation
-+ Data Schema
-+ Starter Guide

-## Impact
-By enabling early identification of climate anxiety, this project empowers support networks and mental health professionals to respond proactively.
-It will also contribute valuable research on climate-related perspectives, helping shape better interventions and policies.

-Our ultimate goals are to:
-+ Build resilience in young people.
-+ Provide a sense of agency.
-+ Help transform climate-related fears into constructive engagement.

 ## 🌐 WebApp
 The production app is deployed on HuggingFace Spaces using Streamlit.
 All visualizations and explanations are present in the app.